EnglishSpanish

 Oral Medication

-Oral medication may also be prescribed for toenail fungus but can be potentially dangerous.
+Oral medication may also be prescribed for toenail fungus, but it can be potentially dangerous.
 These medicines may increase the risks of liver damage and interfere with other prescription medications.
-And they are not appropriate for some individuals.
+They may not be suitable for some individuals.